Think before you buy: save money when buying for your new baby

 Buy Second Hand

 Especially the first time around many parents-to-be can be reluctant to do this, I know I was, but, if you have checked, and strollers are all a similar price, buying second hand might be the best option for you.
 There are several places to look too.
 You can try eBay, there might be a selling group in your local area on social media.
 Facebook has a lot of groups like this that, so it is worth seeing if there is one suitable for you.
 You could also look at other selling websites like Preloved.
 Just check the images carefully for any damage.
 You could always go to a store to see how a certain brand works, and then buy it second hand.

 It is important to be selective when you are buying baby items.
 If you are planning to breastfeed, then do you need to get lots of sterilizers or bottles?
 It can cost a lot.
 If you find you need them later on, then you can just buy them when you need them.
+Perhaps you want to look into the pros and cons of glass baby bottles over plastic ones?
 You should also be selective with what you buy second hand.
 Think of a car seat or cot mattress for instance.
 They are things that are probably best to buy new.
 Then you know for certain that the car seat hasn’t been in any accidents or had any damage.
 Mattresses are always best to get new, because of allergens, and minimising the risk of Sudden Infant Death Syndrome (SIDS).